But it is September now … / The World so far away (A Postcard from Die)

 The Book

-It were poems, walks and a chance conversation that have set off many of the protagonist’s unusual train of thought.
+So there was another solitary woman.
+As a consequence or by coincidence the title for the project here derives from this book: Amongst the long list of missed opportunities and conversations going nowhere, stood the poems, walks and a chance conversation that set off many of the protagonist’s unusual trains of thought.
 In one especially poignant scene of a non-conversation the protagonist’s husband notes:

 „“Rough winds do shake the darling buds of May … but it’s October now, isn’t it?“